Byte-Busters-Grp19/Titaniccitywebsite/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies using npm install or your preferred package manager.
 3. Set up the database and configure the connection in the config.js file.
-4. Start the server using npm start.
+4. Start the server using "npm start" in terminal.
 5. Access the website in your browser at http://localhost:3000.

 ## Technologies Used